 With its rushing river and bridges, Mottisfont is our no.1 destination for Pooh Sticks.
 There’s acres of space for adventure – race across fields, test your limits on the Wild Play climbing apparatus, or play games in the Paddock.

 This picturesque country estate has plenty of buggy-friendly routes and space to safely roam.
-Tiny tots can have fun in The Vyne’s natural play area, whilst older kids hunt for wildlife in the wetlands – check out the big bird hide - and build dens in the wood.
+Tiny tots can have fun in The Vyne’s natural play area, whilst older kids hunt for wildlife in the orchard.
+Check out the bird hide overlooking the wetlands, - and build dens in the wood.

 Hinton’s tall hedges and footpaths are perfect for hide and seek.
 Say hello to the scarecrow in the kitchen garden and go on a bug safari in the wilds of the parkland close to the gardens.